 Capital Assets - Properties and equipment are carried at cost and are depreciated on a straight-line basis over their estimated useful lives.
 Expenses for maintenance and repairs are charged to operations as incurred.
 Capital assets and improvements include all land, buildings, equipment, and infrastructure of the MTA having a minimum useful life of two years and having a cost of more than \$25 thousand.
 Capital assets are stated at historical cost, or at estimated historical cost based on appraisals, or on other acceptable methods when historical cost is not available.
-Capital leases are classified as capital assets in amounts equal to the lesser of the fair market value or the present value of net minimum lease payments at the inception of the lease.
-Accumulated depreciation and amortization are reported as reductions of capital assets.
-Depreciation is computed using the straight-line method based upon estimated useful lives of 25 to 50 years for buildings, 2 to 40 years for equipment, and 25 to 100 years for infrastructure.
-Capital lease assets and leasehold improvements are amortized over the term of the lease or the life of the asset whichever is less.
+Leases recorded under GASB Statement No. 87, Leases, are classified as right-of-use assets.
+Accumulated depreciation and amortization are reported as reductions of capital and right-of-use assets.
+Depreciation is computed using the straight-line method based upon estimated useful lives of 25 to 50 years for buildings, 2 to 40 years for equipment and 25 to 100 years for infrastructure.
+Right-of-use assets and leasehold improvements are amortized over the term of the lease or the life of the asset whichever is less.